 Benefit Description You Pay Reconstructive surgery (cont.)
-Note: We pay for internal breast prostheses as hospital benefits.
-In-network: 15% of the Plan allowance Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Out-of-network: 40% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges • Cosmetic surgery- any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury if repair is initiated within two years of the accident Oral and maxillofacial surgery Oral surgical procedures, limited to: In-network: 15% of the Plan allowance • Reduction of fractures of the jaw or facial bones Out-of-network: 40% of the Plan allowance Surgical correction of cleft lip, cleft palate or severe functional malocclusion and any difference between our allowance and the billed amount Removal of stones from salivary ducts Excision of leukoplakia or malignancies • Excision of cysts and incision of abscesses when done as independent procedures • Other surgical procedures that do not involve the teeth or their supporting structures • Extraction of impacted (unerupted) teeth • Alveoplasty, partial ostectomy and radical resection of mandible with bone graft unrelated to tooth structure • Excision of bony cysts of the jaw unrelated to tooth structure • Excision of tori, tumors, and premalignant lesions, and biopsy of hard and soft oral tissues • Reduction of dislocations and excision, manipulation, arthrocentesis, aspiration or injection of temporomandibular joints • Removal of foreign body, skin, subcutaneous alveolar tissue, reaction- producing foreign bodies in the musculoskeletal system and salivary stones Incision/excision of salivary glands and ducts Repair of traumatic wounds Sinusotomy, including repair of oroantral and oromaxillary fistula and/or root recovery Surgical treatment of trigeminal neuralgia • Frenectomy or frenotomy, skin graft or vestibuloplasty-stomatoplasty unrelated to periodontal disease Incision and drainage of cellulitis unrelated to tooth structure Note: We suggest you call UnitedHealthcare at 800-718-1299 to determine whether a procedure is covered.
+Tou r ay Note: We pay for internal breast prostheses as hospital benefits.
+Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges • Cosmetic surgery-any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury if repair is initiated within two years of the accident Oral and maxillofacial surgery Oral surgical procedures, limited to: In-network: 15% of the Plan allowance Reduction of fractures of the jaw or facial bones Out-of-network: 50% of the Plan allowance Surgical correction of cleft lip, cleft palate or severe functional malocclusion and any difference between our allowance and the billed amount Removal of stones from salivary ducts Excision of leukoplakia or malignancies Excision of cysts and incision of abscesses when done as independent procedures Other surgical procedures that do not involve the teeth or their supporting structures Extraction of impacted (unerupted) teeth • Alveoplasty, partial ostectomy and radical resection of mandible with bone graft unrelated to tooth structure Excision of bony cysts of the jaw unrelated to tooth structure Excision of tori, tumors, and premalignant lesions, and biopsy of hard and soft oral tissues • Reduction of dislocations and excision, manipulation, arthrocentesis, aspiration or injection of temporomandibular joints Removal of foreign body, skin, subcutaneous alveolar tissue, reaction- producing foreign bodies in the musculoskeletal system and salivary stones Incision/excision of salivary glands and ducts Repair of traumatic wounds Sinusotomy, including repair of oroantral and oromaxillary fistula and/or root recovery Surgical treatment of trigeminal neuralgia • Frenectomy or frenotomy, skin graft or vestibuloplasty-stomatoplasty unrelated to periodontal disease Incision and drainage of cellulitis unrelated to tooth structure Note: We suggest you call UnitedHealthcare at 800-718-1299 to determine whether a procedure is covered.